citypay/api-docs/payment-api/citypay-api.md

 <div class="security-methods"><span class="key sec-cp-api-key">cp-api-key</span> </div>
 </div>

 A WebHookChannel is required to establish a connection with our event notification system.
 The channel serves as the communication link between your application and the events generated by the payment gateway.
 When you register a WebHookChannel, you're defining the endpoint where we will deliver notifications, such as payment events.

 The WebHookChannel encapsulates important configuration details like the endpoint type (e.g., HTTP), the client ID, and security parameters.
 However, the channel itself does not specify which events will be sent but should be considered as the pipeline for receiving those events.
 After registering a channel, you can then configure triggers separately using a subscription request to define which specific payment events should flow through this channel.

 <div class="model-links">
- <a href="#requestModel-WebHookChannelCreateRequest">Request Model</a>
+ <a href="#requestModel-WebHookChannelCreateRequest$">Request Model</a>
- <a href="#responseModel-WebHookChannelCreateRequest">Response Model</a>
+ <a href="#responseModel-WebHookChannelCreateRequest$">Response Model</a>
 </div>

-<a id="requestModel-WebHookChannelCreateRequest"></a>
+<a id="requestModel-WebHookChannelCreateRequest$"></a>
 ### Model WebHookChannelCreateRequest

-Request body for the WebHookChannelCreateRequest operation contains the following properties
+Request body for the WebHookChannelCreateRequest$ operation contains the following properties

 <div class="requestModel"></div>